Equality, Diversity and Inclusion

 Women’s Career Networking

 Held in February, prior to International Women’s day, this event brings female professionals from a range of employers together with our highly-talented Imperial female students to facilitate career discussions, to share insights and perspectives on the workplace.
-The next event will be on the evening of Thursday 21st February 2019.
-An application form for organisations interested in attending can be found online here – Women’s Career Networking Event.
-Further information is available from firstname.lastname@example.org.
+The next event will be on the evening of Thursday 21st February 2019 and we have a full complement of employers ready to attend.
+If you are interested in attending the event in the future or would like to discuss other options in this area please email firstname.lastname@example.org.

 Our scheme promotes and supports a structured relationship between alumni and current students, whereby alumni can share their professional experiences, personal insights and employability advice.
 We prioritise applications from students within underrepresented groups to increase their prospects through a greater understanding of the workplace and to enhance aspirations and increase their confidence when thinking about career plans.
 See our webpages for further information about Alumni Mentoring.

 Observing a professional in the workplace can help a student to understand and gain insight into a job role and workplace culture.
 Our work shadowing programme aims to offer a short yet enriching experience to first-year undergraduate students.
 We prioritise applicants from underrepresented groups to help them experience the realities of a professional environment, learn from professionals in a specific sector and establish networks to inform their career plans.
 Shadowing occurs during the Easter and Summer vacation period and further information is available from our webpages on Work Shadowing.

 This event brings together disabled students and graduates with recruiters from a range of industries.
 Each year we collaborate with the LSE to host a series of information sessions for the attendees covering a range of topics including disclosure, access to work and reasonable adjustments.
 In partnership with a variety of diversity recruiters from a range of organisations we also host interview practice sessions, a Q&A panel and a networking activity.
 The next event will be in February 2019.
 Further information is available from email@example.com.